What is Turtle (TURTLE)?

 TLDR

-Turtle (TURTLE) is a decentralized finance (DeFi) protocol designed as a liquidity distribution layer, connecting capital providers with protocols that need liquidity while aligning incentives across the ecosystem.
+Turtle (TURTLE) is a decentralized finance (DeFi) protocol designed as a vertically integrated liquidity distribution layer, connecting capital providers with yield opportunities across multiple blockchains.

 Deep Dive